AeroLeads people directory · profile

 Yale University

-Frequently Asked Questions about Sam Gregory
+Frequently asked questions about Sam Gregory

 What company does Sam Gregory work for?

-Sam Gregory works for Witness
+Sam Gregory works for WITNESS.

-What is Sam Gregory's role at the current company?
+What is Sam Gregory's role at WITNESS?

-Sam Gregory's current role is Human rights technologist.
+Sam Gregory is listed as Human rights technologist.
 TED AI and deepfakes speaker.
 ED WITNESS (Peabody Impact Award winner).
 Expert: generative AI | human rights video | emerging tech | new forms mis/disinformation.
 Strategic foresight.
-PhD Comms.
+PhD Comms at WITNESS.

 What is Sam Gregory's email address?

-What is Sam Gregory's direct phone number?
+What is Sam Gregory's phone number?

 What schools did Sam Gregory attend?